Non-Bloch band theory for non-Hermitian continuum systems: Continuum systems with local degrees of freedom

+$\hat H_A=\hat p^2 + a_1\hat p+a_0$ and $\hat H_B=\hat p^2 + b_1\hat p+b_0$ represent two Hatano-Nelson models like Eq. \eqref{eq:homogeneous_Hatano_Nelson}; $V_{AB}$ and $V_{BA}$ are the couplings between these two models. $A$ and $B$ can be viewed as spin indexes or other types of internal degrees of freedom.
+The Bloch Hamiltonian of this model is given by The real-space wavefunction of this model is a 2-component vector $\psi(x)=(\psi_A(x),\psi_B(x))^T$.
+To analyze the eigenstates and energies of this system on an open chain with $0\le x\le L$, we consider the open boundary conditions $\psi(x)=\psi(L)=0$, which leads to

+Namely, there are $qn_l=2$ $(qn_r=2)$ boundary conditions at the left (right) boundary.
+The characteristic equation $\det[E-h(k)]=0$ contains four roots $k_1(E),\ k_2(E),\ k_3(E),\ k_4(E)$, ordered by their imaginary parts.
+The boundary conditions then give rise to the equation of generalized momentum space:

+Solving this equation by the above method of auxiliary generalized momentum space, we can obtain the OBC spectrum and generalized momentum space of this model [Fig. \ref{fig:coupled_hatano_nelson}].

-The non-Bloch band theory in homogeneous continuum systems with local degrees of freedom not only represents a direct theoretical generalization but also carries broad implications for state-of-the-art experiments.
-Local degrees of freedom in non-Hermitian continuum systems naturally arise on various experimental platforms, including cold atom physics \cite{guo2022theoretical,kokhanchik2023nonhermitian} and elastic media \cite{scheibner2020non}.
-These systems have garnered considerable attention because of the proposal of the non-Hermitian skin effect.
-In this context, the development of non-Bloch band theory offers valuable insights and tools for exploring the broader non-Bloch physics of such systems.
+The non-Bloch band theory for homogeneous continuum systems with local degrees of freedom not only represents a direct theoretical generalization but also carries broad implications for state-of-the-art experiments.
+Local degrees of freedom naturally appear when studying spinful particles in cold atom physics or vector fields in non-Hermitian photonic systems.
+In this context, the non-Bloch band theory offers valuable insights and tools for exploring the broader non-Bloch physics of such systems.